Doing a MSc Thesis

-This page contains description of how to do a MSc thesis with me at DTU.
+This page describes how to do an MSc thesis with me at DTU.
 Before reading on, please read the official DTU Regulations on the MSc.
 Thesis.
 Here you can read the following:

 “The objective of the master’s thesis is to give students the opportunity to apply the knowledge they have acquired in an independent way on a larger project that concludes with a written report.
 The thesis must document skills in applying scientific theories and methodologies to a clearly defined academic topic.” (my emphasis).